haolam93/Data-wrangling-with-R/README.md

 - Adopting Python to build a decision tree model to predict wine classes.
 - Build a Chatbot in Dialog flow CX.
 - Using Large Language Models to classify the comments in Python.
-- Adopting Python to classify image.
+- Adopting Python to classify images.
 - Azure cost analysis and budget.
+- Pre-modeling processes, Classification models, and Clustering models for income datasets by Python